jaemk/vegphilly.com/README.md

 Having trouble?
 Here's some common problems and solutions.

+The password for the vagrant account is 'vagrant'.

 ### development server
-###### not running after ```vagrant up```
+###### not running after `vagrant up`
 at times, for one reason or another, the django runserver doesn't start on boot.
-To start this manually, enter from the project room:
+To start this manually, enter from the project root:
 ```
 vagrant ssh

+# check if supervisord is running
+sudo supervisorctl status

+# if it isn't:
+sudo service supervisor restart

+# restart the dev daemon
-sudo supervisorctl restart vegphilly-runserver
+sudo supervisorctl restart vegdev
 ```
-The password for the vagrant account is 'vagrant'.

 ###### viewing the log in realtime
 normally a django runserver runs in your terminal for debugging.
 If you'd like to view the terminal to watch for output, execute:
 ```
 vagrant ssh
-cd /var/log/vegphilly/
-tail -f access.log
+tail -f /tmp/dev-access-error.log
 ```
 ###### stopping the server to free port 8000 for other things
-just run
+`supervisord` usually fails to kill the dev server it starts.
+After telling `supervisord` to stop `vegdev`, make sure to run the `killdev.py` script to clean up any zombie processes.
 ```
 vagrant ssh

-sudo supervisorctl stop vegphilly-runserver
+sudo supervisorctl stop vegdev
+/usr/local/vegphilly/killdev.py
 ```